manvel5505/PaymentApi/README.md

-In this API, my main objective was to create more segmented code to improve the overall DDD style, and I also tried to integrate Entity Framework, but with more advanced capabilities such as transactions.
+In this API, my main objective was to create more segmented code to improve the overall DDD style, and I also tried to integrate Entity Framework, but with more advanced capabilities such as explicit transactions.

 This was my first attempt at moving logic into domain-level services.
 Previously, I placed the logic in infrastructure-level services and used DTOs within them,